rimshatahir/week-05-automl-training-/README.md

 ## Conclusion
 This project demonstrates how AutoML tools like Teachable Machine can be used to detect phishing attempts.
 However, model performance depends heavily on the quality and diversity of training data.

+## Final Thoughts

+Overall, this project showed that while AutoML tools make it easy to build models quickly, the accuracy of the model heavily depends on the quality and balance of the training data.